 Summer.
-It's the time of year when we're more active and need a lower-care style that will keep us cool and be easy to maintain.
-Here are a few examples of short, low-maintenance haircuts for men that will keep you cool and looking great in the warmer months.
+It's the time of year when we're all more active and therefore in need of a low-maintenance hairstyle that will keep us cool and be easy to maintain.
+The easiest way to do both, of course, is to keep the hair cut fairly short.

 Short Layer Cut